isabella232/sign-integrations.en/help/veeva/install.md

 For each document type eligible for Adobe Signature, you must update corresponding document lifecycle by adding new lifecycle role and states.

-Adobe Sign agreement lifecycle has following states:
+Adobe Acrobat Sign agreement lifecycle has following states:

 * DRAFT
 * AUTHORING or DOCUMENTS_NOT_YET_PROCESSED